SageAxcess/sageaxcess-browser-extensions/src/chrome/README.md

 In first 2 lines you can change url and port which used for sending stats.
 By default http://localhost:8111 used.

-Set _debug to true on third line to enable debug mode.
-To log something, please use log function instead of console.log.

 How it works.
 We have a dictionary with a field names.
 All POST\GET requests checked for this fields.
 Default list is: